deislabs/bindle/docs/signing-spec.md

 A `yanked` field and the `yanked_signature` could both be removed by a malicious `host`, which would allow a rollback attack.
 There is currently not a mitigation from this.
 (Compromised hosts can also remove regular signature blocks, effectively rendering a signed bindle unsigned.)

+> As with regular signature blocks, `yanked_signature` is append-only.
+When a `host` rotates its keys, it SHOULD append a new `yanked_signature` block, but it MUST NOT remove the old `yanked_signature` block.

 ### Possible Alternatives to Yank Signing

 The `yanked` field could be included in the main signing metadata.